-“Everyone answer this question: what are you passionate about for God and His kingdom,” our leader asked us one Wednesday morning in Bible study.
+One Wednesday morning our Bible study leader asked us all to answer the same question: What are you passionate about for God and His kingdom?
 About 30 of us were present–young moms, middle age moms, new empty nesters and a faithful group of women in their 70’s.
 One by one came the answers around the circle, each becoming more specific and enthusiastic.

-Not surprisingly the first few answers were a little predictable and safe: I love God’s word and studying it.
+Not surprisingly the first few answers were a little predictable and safe: I love God’s Word, and I love studying it.
 All true because these women have proven by their faithful attendance over many years that they are in it because they love it.

 But then came the replies that began to reveal to me the truth of these words: “for we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”